The Mainstay of Cava Wine: Macabeo, Parellada and Xarel.lo

-I digress, what else makes Cava so incredible?
-Maybe the fact that it originates in our little northeastern region of Catalonia, Spain, but it wasn’t until 1970 when the term Cava was officially adopted as the name for the Spanish sparkling wine made in the traditional Champagne method.
+What else makes Cava so incredible?
+Maybe the fact it originates in our little northeastern region of Catalonia, Spain, but it wasn’t until 1970 when the term Cava was officially adopted as the name for the Spanish sparkling wine made in the traditional Champagne method.
 The word Cava translates to “cellar” in Cataluna’s official language, Catalan – a language that we both should know living in the heart of the region, but don’t, as we are still struggling to pronounce our rolling Spanish “r” and “th” sounds without spitting on the person across from us.

 Macabeo is said to produce the elegant and floral qualities found in many Cava wines.
-Also known as Viura, Maccabeo or Maccabeu, it is one of the most widely planted grapes in northern Spain, accounting for approximately half of all vineyards as a result of its rather convenient behavior of budding late, whereby protecting it against early spring frosts.
+Also known as Viura, Maccabeo or Maccabeu, it is one of the most widely planted grapes in northern Spain, accounting approximately half of all vineyards as a result of its rather convenient behavior of budding late, whereby protecting it against early spring frosts.
 Another appealing characteristic of this Macabeo is that it can not only withstand oxidation, but it produces young, very light whites.
 Hence, regions like Rioja have replanted over 90% of their white varietals with Macabeo as the means to balance their regional portfolio filled with heavy, oak-aged wines.
 But most importantly, it comprises approximately half of all Cava blends.

-The very first time I came across the name of this varietal, I butchered the hell out of it trying by best to pronounce.
+The very first time I came across the name of this varietal, I butchered the hell out of it trying my best to pronounce it.
 Being American, I obviously thought the “x” should be pronounced like the “x” in xylophone, but this is far from accurate in Catalan.
-Here in Cataluna, an “x” is pronounced like a “ch” and should therefore, be pronounced cha-rel-low.
+Here in Cataluna, an “x” is pronounced like a “ch” and should, therefore, be pronounced cha-rel-low.
 Also known by Xarello and Pansa Blanca in Alella, a wine region just north of Barcelona along the coast.
 This varietal is most commonly found in the Penedès , distinguished by its full body and unique dried fruit and vegetable-like notes it imparts to wines.
-And like the the other two Cava varietals, Xarel.lo is a very productive vine that buds early and requires very careful pruning in order to nurture and intensify its bold flavors.
+And like the other two Cava varietals, Xarel.lo is a very productive vine that buds early and requires very careful pruning in order to nurture and intensify its bold flavors.

 However, these aren’t the only protagonists in the production of Cava.
-Chardonnay, in recent years, has been more widely used in Cava blends, but so has the traditional red grape varietal Garnacha in producing the wonderful Cava Roses we tend swoon over.
+Chardonnay, in recent years, has been more widely used in Cava blends, but so has the traditional red grape varietal Garnacha in producing the wonderful Cava Roses we tend to swoon over.
 Additionally, you will also find guest appearances from Trepat and Pinot Noir.
 Over the course of the month, we will be sharing more information about these varietals as they come up, but in the meantime, you can simply store them in the back of your mind as contributing players in the production of Cava.